juanmaguitar/training-js-vueling/src/md/index.md

 ## <span class="icon-laptop"></span> KOAN jQuery

-Do the following [KOAN](https://github.com/juanmaguitar/jquery-koans) to assure the undersanding of jquery concepts
+Do the following [KOAN](https://github.com/juanmaguitar/jquery-koans) to assure the understanding of jquery concepts

 <!-- ######################## RESOURCES TDD ######################## -->